Ville Vieille - Léopold

-Ville Vieille - Léopold is an administrative region containing the oldest part of the city of Nancy.
+Ville Vieille - Léopold is an administrative region containing the oldest part of the city of Nancy, France.

 Location

-The vieille ville (old town) is bordered by the porte de la Craffe in the north, and is crossed by the Grande-Rue from north to south.
+The vieille ville (old town) is bordered by the Porte de la Craffe in the north, and is crossed by the Grande-Rue from north to south.
 The quarter is adjacent to the nouveau centre-ville (new downtown).
-The northern end of place Stanislas marks its southern limit with that of the ville-neuve (new town).
+The northern end of the Place Stanislas marks its southern limit with that of the ville-neuve (new town).

 Composition

-This neighborhood is composed of the old town, as well as the adjacent quarter in the direction of the cours Léopold.
-It contains the Pépinière park, and place de la Carrière.
+This neighborhood is composed of the old town, as well as the adjacent quarter in the direction of the Cours Léopold.
+It contains Pépinière Park, and the Place de la Carrière.

 The entire neighborhood is part of the Nancy historic sector and contains one of three locations registered as UNESCO world heritage sites.

-Several very old roads of the old town let out on the cours Léopold, such as the rue du Haut-Bourgeois and the rue de la Monnaie.
-In 1778, the cours Léopold, a long square extended by place Carnot, was created on the site of the rampart ditches of the old town.
+Several very old roads of the old town let out on the Cours Léopold, such as the Rue du Haut-Bourgeois and the Rue de la Monnaie.
+In 1778, the Cours Léopold, a long square extended by the Place Carnot, was created on the site of the rampart ditches of the old town.